adner/adner.github.io/_posts/2025-10-18-teams-ai-sdk-m365-agents-toolkit-doom.markdown

 ### Microsoft 365 Agents Toolkit and SDK
 The Microsoft 365 Agents Toolkit is an extension that can be installed to [VS Code](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/install-agents-toolkit?tabs=vscode), [Visual Studio](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/toolkit-v4/install-agents-toolkit-vs) as well as [GitHub Copilot](https://github.com/marketplace/teamsapp).
 There is also a [CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three) available.

 Currently, the VS Code version can only scaffold Python and TypeScript projects, which is not really my cup of tea.
-The Visual Studio variant can create C# projects, so let's explore that one.
-The Visual Studio extension gives access to a number of project templates, for example the "Basic Agent for Teams" template.
+The **Visual Studio** variant can create C# projects, so let's explore that one.
+This extension gives access to a number of project templates, for example the "Basic Agent for Teams":

 ![alt text](/images/251018/image2.png)

-If we create a project based on this template ("Basic Agent for Teams"), it scaffolds up a lot of code for an AI agent that uses a deployment of gpt-35-turbo in Azure OpenAI for inference (which I choose, using OpenAI API was the other option).
+If we create a project based on this template ("Basic Agent for Teams"), it scaffolds up a lot of code, and uses OpenAI `gpt-35-turbo` hosted in Azure Foundry.
 Hitting F5 allows us to try the agent out locally, using the [Microsoft 365 Agent Playground](https://learn.microsoft.com/en-us/microsoft-365/agents-sdk/create-test-basic-agent?tabs=csharp):

 ![alt text](/images/251018/image3.png)